 Plan ahead to reduce anxiety.
 If traveling stresses you out, give yourself plenty of time to plan ahead, pack well, and communicate your needs to your travel companions!
 You'll be surprised how much this helps.

 Have groceries at home for your arrival to avoid grabbing more food on the go days after you get home.
 It's hard settling back into routine, so it's nice to either stock your fridge before you go, or order groceries on your way home to be delivered when you get there.
+I like to use Instacart or Thrive Market for this!

 Do you have more travel tips to share with your fellow IBSers?
 Comment below!